philschanely/course-scripting/_lessons/03-language-strings.md

 * **SKILL:** Call an existing function, with or without parameters.
 * What is variable scope?

+### Presentation and Demo

+Watch this presentation and play along in the demo provided in Moodle.
+Use [this handout](/docs/vcd-3650-lesson-3.pdf) to take notes.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Ah3nN_FnPg8" frameborder="0" allowfullscreen></iframe>

 ### Commit to Memory

 #### Keywords